 When I was a child, I loved my father so much that I was convinced that when he died, I would die.
 Even after I got married, I continued to believe that my father was the one person who loved me unconditionally, and that without him, love would disappear.
-When he was diagnosed with stage 4 lymphoma a few years ago, I was devastated.
+When he was diagnosed with stage 4 lymphoma, I was devastated.
 And I was faced with a dilemma: I could bury myself in food, or I could actually let my heart break--the way it was already breaking--and see if I could survive what I never thought I could.

 No matter how sophisticated, wise, or enlightened you believe you are, how you eat tells all.
 If you want to understand and change your beliefs about abundance, scarcity, deprivation, relaxation, kindness, and what you deserve to give yourself, the world is on your plate.